 The name Casciotta derives from cascio, a territorial linguistic variation of cacio.
 This cheese has ancient origins and was already being produced in the XV century.
 In fact, the dukes of Montefeltro and Della Rovere dedicated particular attention to dairy production (as indicated by the numerous regulations sited in the Urbino Constitution), using it as an object of trade with Rome and the Papal State.
 During this time, Casciotta d’Urbino was often served at large banquets and noble weddings.
 According to tradition, it is said that even Michelangelo greatly appreciated this cheese, especially the unripened variety.
 Furthermore, in 1761, Cardinal Manganelli, future Pope Clemente XIV, wrote a letter from Rome, thanking Abbot Antonio Tocci di Cagli for having sent him delicious casciotte.

 Casciotta d’Urbino PDO should be conserved at a temperature of between 4-8°C, therefore on the least cold shelf if placed in the fridge.
 It is advisable to bring it to room temperature before eating in order to appreciate its particular flavour.
 It is an extremely versatile cheese and is used in various dishes, from starters to delicate pasta dishes.
 It is often eaten together with the typical “Crescia Sfogliata di Urbino”, a simple yet refined traditional recipe.
+At the end of a meal, it is ideal to serve with caramelized fruit or sweets.
 If particularly fresh, it is indicated for creams and sauces; the more mature variety is used for stuffings and fillings.
 It can even be served as a main dish, together with an assortment of complementary ingredients.
 Casciotta d’Urbino PDO is generally paired with light wines; stronger flavoured first and second courses should be paired with medium-full bodied wines.
-At the end of a meal, it is ideal to serve with caramelized fruit or sweets and can be paired with sweet wines.
+As a dessert, served with honey, it pairs well with sweet wines.

 Casciotta d’Urbino PDO gets its particular flavour from the local mountain herbs that constitute the diet of the cows and sheep.